top of page

 About the Author

-Tim Smith is the founder of Many Faces of Moebius Syndrome, an international volunteer community established in 2009.
+Tim Smith is the founder of Many Faces of Moebius Syndrome, an international volunteer organization established in 2009.
 His work focuses on documenting the history of Moebius syndrome, sharing community stories, and expanding public understanding of the condition.

 About Moebius Voices Publishing